Heatblur-Simulations/f-4e-manual/src/cockpit/wso/pedestal_group.md

 ### Light Brightness Knob

-Controls brightness of all lamps on this panel, except the Overheat lamp.
+The rotary knob (9) controls brightness of all lamps on this panel, except the Overheat lamp.

 ### Reject/Override Button